 At the beginning of the appointment, ask the physician to specify which disabilities will be evaluated during the exam.
 You should only be discussing issues for which the exam was scheduled.

-At the examination, the examiner will ask you specific questions related to your disability.
+At the examination, the examiner will ask specific questions about your disability.
 You may need to provide additional information regarding your disability to indicate the severity of the condition.
-Give the examiner a clear picture of how your disabilities affect you on a daily basis.
+Give the examiner a clear picture of how your disabilities affect you daily.
 For example:

 For a physical C&P: If the examiner asks if your broken foot hurts when you walk and the answer is yes, say yes.
 However, if your foot also hurts when you drive, stand too long, take your shoes on and off or do anything other activity, be sure to state that as well.
 You should be as specific and detailed as possible when describing your past and current pain.

-For a mental health C&P: If you suffer from PTSD the severity of your symptoms may change from week to week or even daily.
+For a mental health C&P: If you suffer from PTSD, the severity of your symptoms may change from week to week or even daily.
 Even though you might be on your “good” day at the exam, you will want to make sure the examiner knows how you also are on your “worst” day.
-If your depression usually causes you to neglect basic hygiene practices such as brushing your teeth, but you chose to brush them the day of the exam, the examiner will not notice that your depression is affecting your hygiene.
+If your depression usually causes you to neglect basic hygiene practices, such as brushing your teeth, but you choose to brush them the day of the exam, the examiner will not notice that your depression is affecting your hygiene.

 In this case, it is up to you to tell the examiner that you typically neglect your basic hygiene needs even though you did brush your teeth the day of the exam.

 - •Be sincere in your responses.
-Accentuate but do not over-exaggerate your condition.
+Accentuate, but do not exaggerate your condition.

 - •You might want to write a summary of the examination immediately afterward.
 Make note of the topics discussed, the length of the exam, and anything that really stuck out in your mind.
 Send these notes to your VSO or attorney representative.
-Keep in mind that it may be some time before you attend a hearing if requested, in which your exam might be brought up.
-It may be difficult to remember details of the exam several months afterward and your summary can be very helpful.
+Remember that it may be some time before you attend a hearing if requested, in which your exam might be brought up.
+It may be difficult to remember details of the exam several months afterward, and your summary can be beneficial.